Your Provo gear brand sells the same backpack on Shopify and at a pop-up, and the inventory count is always wrong

 Exactly what you get

 One real-time inventory count across every channel a Provo outdoor brand sells through: Shopify, in-person pop-ups, and distributor consignment, with reorder logic built for seasonal swings.
 It prevents oversells on limited drops and tracks consignment as its own state.
-It connects to your Shopify development storefront, your POS system for events, your warehouse management system for fulfillment, and a business intelligence dashboard for sell-through analysis.
+It connects to your Shopify development storefront, your POS system for events, your warehouse management system for fulfillment, and a business intelligence (BI) dashboard for sell-through analysis.

 How to choose a developer in Provo